MadanAnand/relationship-level-up/README.md

     }
     }
 11. Struck at a random error .
 Error: URLSearchParams.set is not implemented Solved by npm add react-native-url-polyfill and adding 'import 'react-native-url-polyfill/auto';' in App.js

-## Dev tools used for development
-1. VS Code
-2. VS Code plugins :
-   1. ES7+ snippets - for auto complete of code Ex : rnfe